How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 For all the examples in this article, your first step in creating your Name Your Price product is to install the Add-Ons Ultimate plugin in WordPress.
 Once you do that, you can create your product.

 If you haven’t already done so, add a new WooCommerce product.
-Enter “0” as the price, and in the ‘Price label display’ field, select ‘Hide price’.
+Because the user will be able to set the price themselves, we’ll enter “0” in the ‘Regular price’ field.
+If we don’t want to display zero as the price, we can select ‘Hide price’ in the ‘Price label display’ field.
 This will hide the price label that usually appears under the title on the product page.

-How to create a WooCommerce name your price product
+Example #1: How to create a WooCommerce ‘Name Your Price’ product

 To add a name your price field to your WooCommerce product: